Canoe Island (Washington)

-Canoe Island is only accessible by boat, though several Washington State Ferry Routes pass between the Southern tip of the island and Flat Point on Lopez Island.
+While Canoe Island is only accessible by boat, several Washington State Ferry routes pass between the southern tip of the island and Flat Point on Lopez Island, docking at Friday Harbor, and Lopez Ferry Landing.
 Canoe Island is privately owned by Canoe Island French Camp, a 501(c)(3) nonprofit that runs an overnight summer camp for children.

 History

 Indigenous Presence

 Prior to European settlement, Canoe Island may have been occupied or visited by Indigenous Coast Salish peoples.
 Specifically, Canoe Island may have been part of the territory of the Lhaq'temish (Lummi), Tulalip, S'Klallam, and Samish Nations.
 The Samish name for the island is Skwsá7 snéxwlh.
 The island has several shell middens from this era.

 Early European Exploration

 The name Canoe Island first appears on the British Admiralty Chart 2840, Richards, 1858–1860.
 Additional surveys by Captain George Henry in the 1850s and 1860s describe the channel surrounding Canoe Island as a safe passage with mild tides.